© Christopher Barton

 “He does not pay?”

-She smiles.
+Her mouth twitches amusement.
 “Most Indians who come in buy on account.
 I earn more on interest than on the goods.
 Bill-less Doug, though…”

 “Would he have tried to pawn a gold watch here, recently?”